saikiran5555/SMS-Spam-Classification/README.md

 The rapid expansion of mobile communication has led to an increase in the SMS messages exchanged between individuals and organizations.
 Unfortunately, this growth has also given rise to an alarming surge in SMS spam, which poses a significant threat to user's privacy and information security.
-To address this issue, we had proposed a machine learningbased approach for SMS spam detection.
+To address this issue, we had proposed a machine learningbased approach for SMS spam classification.
 The goal of the system is to accurately classify SMS messages as spam or not-spam.
 The development process involves dataset selection, model training, application development, and integration with a web-based user interface.
 Once the model is trained and deemed effective, we are creating an application-based website using Stream lit, a Python library.
 A webpage is created, which features a text box where users can input an SMS message.
 The system then employs the trained model to classify the message as spam or not spam in real-time.
 The classification results are displayed on the webpage, providing immediate feedback to users.
-The SMS spam detection system developed in this project demonstrates the successful application of machine learning techniques to tackle the growing issue of SMS spam.
-The system showcases a comprehensive approach to building an effective and user-friendly system for spam detection in SMS communication.
+The SMS spam classification system developed in this project demonstrates the successful application of machine learning techniques to tackle the growing issue of SMS spam.
+The system showcases a comprehensive approach to building an effective and user-friendly system for spam classification in SMS communication.